p-lr/MapCompose/Readme.md

 That optional parameter defines the size of the dedicated thread pool for fetching tiles, and defaults to the number of cores minus one.
 Typically, you would want to set `workerCount` to 16 when performing HTTP requests.
 Otherwise, you can safely leave it to its default.

+To add a layer, use the `addLayer` on your `MapState` instance.
+There are others APIs for reordering, removing, setting alpha - all dynamically.

 ### Markers